greeshma1196/full-stack-project/README.md

 - On the first page: only the next button will be enabled
 - On the last page: only the previous button will be enabled
-- On the remaining pages: both next and previous buttons will be enabled On select of user name from the dropdown menu, URL: http://localhost:3000/users/<user_name>/repositories A query parameter named "page" is used to keep track of the page number
+- On the remaining pages: both next and previous buttons will be enabled On selection of user name from the dropdown menu, URL: http://localhost:3000/users/<user_name>/repositories A query parameter named "page" is used to keep track of the page number

-On click of the submit button after entering a user name in the input box, Route 2 mentioned in the backend section is called to verify if the user already exists in the database, if the user name does not exist in github or if the user has been added.
+On click of the submit button after entering a user name in the input box, Route 2 mentioned in the backend section is called to verify if the user already exists in the database, or if the user name does not exist in github or if the user has been added.
 The message response is displayed for the client to see.
 After the new user has been added, it is redirected to URL "http://localhost:3000/users/<user_name>/repositories" showing the list of repositories present for the said user in the database.

 ## To execute: